Hands-On Tutorial: Create R Visualizations in the SAP Analytics Cloud

 First, I want to thank my mentor and supervisor Sarah Detzler for her help and advise.

 As a data scientist I put a lot of work in analyzing my data and creating the right model to predict the future.
 Time is often of the essence and depending on the target group the results also have to be visualized in different ways.
 Imagine having a very complex model and explaining your results to your manager or a business group on a regular basis.
 An easy and efficient solution is to create a dashboard, which can even be connected to live data.
 Once set up it saves us valuable time which we can rather spend for creating awesome models in R or Python.
 We can even keep our familiar R environment with the R Visualization feature in the SAC.
-Further, the R Visualization tool can handle local datasets uploaded into the SAC and even better also live data using the live connectivity for certain systems, see this link.
+Further, the R Visualization tool can handle local datasets and even better also live data using the live connectivity for certain systems, see this link.
 In addition, we can filter the plots created with the R Visualization tool in the SAC and we can even link plots created with the SAC Story Modus with our R Visualizations.
 Hence, we can insert R Visualizations to our story, interact with the R Visualizations using the SAC Controls and share them with other users.

 As an example, we will tackle a use case based on simulated, financial data and create a histogram with different reference distributions using ggplot2.
 A histogram is a graphical tool to represent the distribution of numerical data.
 Of a single continuous variable, the entire range is divided into intervals and then we count how many observations fall into each interval.
 We focus on the ggplot2 package since it is probably the most commonly used library in R for creating visualizations.
 Also, other R libraries are available while using the SAP R server.
 A list can be found under the following link.